Sign Up For Special Offers & Exclusive Content

 Can I Exercise With A Cold?

-I’d recommend that you always listen to your body.
-Even if you feel okay to work out, you should still approach exercise with mindfulness and caution.
+However, always be cautious and listen to your body.
+Even if you feel fine to work out, you should still approach exercise mindfully.

 ✗ Fever or high temperature;